 ‘Err… Tyler, Darryl and Tess have created a group.
 It’s called IDC.’

-‘Friday.
-I’ve only done it once, I promise.
+‘Last week.
+But I’ve only done it once, I promise.
 We rehearse on Fridays and it won’t interfere with my schoolwork, it’s just… When I sing I feel alive, Granny.
-It’s what I’ve always wanted to do,’ Taïga looks at them with shining eyes.
+It’s what I’ve always wanted to do.’
+Taïga looks at them with shining eyes.

 Granny and Missy look briefly at each other.
 ‘Well.
 They will have to do without you.’
 Granny stands up, a sign that the conversation is over.

 ‘I’m sure they’ll find another singer.’
 If Missy meant to cheer up her great niece, it didn’t work as expected.